 News & Events:

-- Our Palladium-Catalyzed Heck-Type Cross-Couplings of Unactivated Alkyl Iodides paper has been accepted by Angewandte Chemie.
+- Our Palladium-Catalyzed Heck-Type Cross-Couplings of Unactivated Alkyl Iodides paper has been accepted by Angewandte Chemie and is available online.
 Congratulations Caitlin!

 - The Alexanian lab welcomes Tony and Will to the group.

 - The group welcomes Gemma as a visiting undergraduate to the lab.

 - Our Radical Carbooxygenations of Alkenes Using Hydroxamic Acids paper has been accepted by Chemical Science and is available online.
 Congratulations Ryan and Val!

 - Valerie has successfully defended her graduate thesis.
 Congratulations Val!

 - Our Stereoselective Nickel-Catalyzed [2+2+2] Cycloadditions and Alkenylative Cyclizations of Ene-Allenes and Alkenes paper has been accepted by Angewandte Chemie and is available online.
 Congratulations Njamkou!

 - Andy has successfully defended his graduate thesis.
 Congratulations Andy!